lkwagner/IntroductionToComputationalPhysics/IntroductionToComputationalPhysics/intro.md

 #### Attendance

 Students are strongly enoucarged to attend class, participate in lectures, and make use of office hours.
 While no explicit attendance requirements are in place, participation is factored in at the end of the semester if a student has a boarderline grade as well as for when students ask for homework extensions.
 Thus, it is in the student's best interest to regularly attend class.

+The first half of class includes a lecture/overview of the problem.
+The second half of class provides you with time to work on the problem (in small groups and with the instructuor and TAs available for help).
+The first half of class is invaluable to introduce the problem, the second half can help you get started.

 If a major event occurs e.g. death in the family, major illness etc, it is best